The migration of the Indo-European Peoples at the End of the 2nd and at the Beginning of the 1st Mill BC

 In the 3rd Bronze Age period (1300-1100 BC) the Lusatian culture emerged in the area which may be described as follow: its northern boundary lines ran along the southern coast of the Baltic from Greifswald to the mouth of the Vistula, its western limit stretched from Greifswald towards the Middle Elbe which is crossed somewhat north of the outlet of the Havel into the Elbe, and farther kept to the western bank of the Elbe and advanced towards the upper course of the river encroaching upon some insignificant portion of the Old March (Altmark), Anhalt, and Saxony.
 The southern limit was roughly drown by the Upper Elbe (the boundary of Lusation culture somewhat overstepped this limit to the south); it further encircled the enclave of the Lusatian area which advanced farthest southward and reached as far as the basin of the Upper Morave, the Middle Vah and the Upper Nitra.
 It then turned towards the sources of the Oder and the Vistula until it ultimately – along the course of theUpper Vistula reached the line of the Lower San.
 The finds of Lusatian culture from that period reach eastward as far as the Vistula which they cross ti the east in the Chlmno lauds and the Masovia of Plock (JAŻDŻEWSKI KONRAD., 1948: 31).

-Thus we can conclude that at the end of the 1st millennium BC the majority of Germans have left the basin of the Pripyat and the territory to the east of the Vistula river was already settled by the Slavs.
-The settlements of the Balts were onward, who gradually expanded their territory in all directions, starting the expansion from the basin of the river Berezina.
-We can say quite confidently about the settlement of the Balts on the territory of Belarus during Pre-Slavic period.
-This opinion has been formed by that competent professionals L Niderle, V. Sedov, and others long before.
+Thus we can conclude that at the end of the 1st millennium BC the majority of Germanic tribes have left the basin of the Pripyat and the territory to the east of the Vistula river was already settled by the Slavs.
+The settlements of the Balts were onward, they gradually expanded their territory in all directions, starting from the basin of the Berezina River.
+We can say quite confidently about the settlement of the Balts on the territory of Belarus during Pre-Slavic period even till the middle of the 1st mill AD (ZVERUGO Y.G., 1990: 32).
+This opinion has been formed by such competent experts as L. Niderle, V. Sedov, and others long before.
 We can argue about the upper chronological limit specified by Ya.
 Zverugo, but many of the facts, indeed, may confirm this opinion.

-The south and south-eastern boundary of the Anglo-Saxon Urheimat ran along the River Teteriv which separated them from the habitat of the Thracians.
-The displacing of the Thracians by the Anglo-Saxons is witnessed by place names.
-The name of the river Irpen’ is explained on the basis of the Old English language most convincing.
+Place names witness the stay of the Anglo-Saxons on both banks of the Dnieper.
+On the right bank, Old English toponyms are found in the former area of the Thracians and then stretch, as well as sites of the Sosnitka culture, to the Tiasmin River.
+The name of the Irpen’ River is explained on the basis of the Old English language most convincingly.
 This river has broad swampy flood-lands, therefore earfenn, composed of OE ear "lake" or "land" and OE fenn "marsh, mud" and translated for the name of the Irpen’ as "muddy lake" or "wetlands", suitable especially good as in ancient times the flood-plain should have been more swamped than now.
 OE fenn "marsh mud" could be present also in the name of the village Fenevichi near the town of Dymer in the Kiev Region.
 The village is surrounded by wetlands, so the motivation of the name is well-founded.
 The city's name Fastov obviously comes from OE. fǽst “strong, sturdy”.
-OE swiera “neck”, “ravine, gorge" helps to decipher the names of the town of Skvira on the River Skvirka, rt of the Ros’, if k after s is epenthesis, ie inserted sound to give greater expression to the word.
+OE swiera “neck”, “ravine, gorge" helps to decipher the names of the town of Skvira on the Skvirka River, rt of the Ros’, if k after s is epenthesis, ie inserted sound to give greater expression to the word.
 In favor of the proposed etymology says the name of the village of Krivosheino formed from Ukrainian words meaning “curved neck” which can be loan transcription of an older name.
 The village is located on this river bend.

 Other examples of place names of Anglo-Saxon origin may be these: